Red Oak American Idol Contestant Talks Life Altering Accident - Focus Daily News

 But one does not start out with a mission to be a funeral singer.
 Flores is the first to explain that was not always the path her music took her.

-After she found out she would not be able to play sports anymore due to a knee injury, she convinced her father, a local fire fighter, to buy her a guitar at the age of 13.
+After she found out she would not be able to play sports anymore due to a knee injury, she convinced her father, a local firefighter, to buy her a guitar at the age of 13.

 “I taught myself to play guitar from YouTube videos,” Flores explains.
 “I began playing a variety of music and enjoyed different genres, but country music was always home.”